Formality of Sphere Bundles: Introduction

-On the other hand, there are simple examples of a non-formal bundle over a formal manifold with an odd-dimensional sphere fiber, such as an orientable circle bundle over a torus with a non-trivial Euler class.
-However, adding one generator does not break formality dramatically.
-Biswas, Fern\'andes, Mu\~noz and Tralle \cite[Proposition 4.5]{biswas-et-al} proved that the higher order (greater than 3) Massey products of a Boothby-Wang fibration vanish, if the base is a formal symplectic manifold satisfying the hard Lefschetz property.
-In an earlier work \cite{own}, we have also shown that a sphere bundle over a formal manifold has an $A_{\infty}$-minimal model where the only non-trivial operations are $m_2$ and $m_3$.
+However, adding one additional generator from the fiber does not break formality dramatically.
+In the case of a Boothby-Wang fibration, which is a circle bundle over a symplectic manifold with Euler class being the symplectic structure, Biswas, Fern\'andes, Mu\~noz and Tralle \cite[Proposition 4.5]{biswas-et-al} proved that the higher order (greater than 3) Massey products of the total space vanish, if the base symplectic manifold is formal and satisfying the hard Lefschetz property.
+In an earlier work \cite{own}, we also showed that a sphere bundle over a formal manifold has an $A_{\infty}$-minimal model where the only non-trivial operations are $m_2$ and $m_3$.

-An $A_{\infty}$-algebra is said to be formal if it has an $A_{\infty}$-minimal model with only $m_2$ non-trivial.
+Regarding $A_{\infty}$-algebra, it is said to be formal if it has an $A_{\infty}$-minimal model with only $m_2$ non-trivial.
 The information of $m_3$ is encoded in the Bianchi-Massey tensor introduced by Crowley and Nordstr\"{o}m \cite{cn}, which is a linear map from a subspace of $(H^*)^{\otimes 4}$ to $H^*$.
 More precisely, a compact manifold whose Bianchi-Massey tensor vanishes has an $A_{\infty}$-minimal model with $m_3=0$.
 Therefore, it is natural to conjecture that a sphere bundle over a formal manifold is formal if its Bianchi-Massey tensor vanishes.

 Unlike the possible different representatives of $A_\infty$-minimal models and Massey products, the Bianchi-Massey tensor is uniquely defined without ambiguity.
-So once we proved the above conjecture in Section 3, it follows that the formality of a sphere bundle over a formal manifold can be determined by finite calculation.
+So once we prove the above conjecture in Section 3, it follows that the formality of a sphere bundle over a formal manifold can be determined by finite calculation.
+It turns out that we can construct a CDGA equivalence between the differential forms of the sphere bundle and its cohomology, and our proof will not use the language of $A_\infty$-algebra.

 \begin{thm} Suppose $M$ is a compact formal manifold, and $\pi:X\to M$ is an orientable $S^k$-bundle.
 Then $X$ is formal if and only if the Bianchi-Massey tensor of $\Omega^*(X)$ vanishes.
 Moreover, when $k$ is even, $X$ is always formal. \end{thm}